 Any member of the student body, faculty or staff who violates the University's standards of conduct shall be subject to appropriate disciplinary action up to and including suspension and/or termination.
 In addition to disciplinary sanctions, students or employees may face prosecution and imprisonment under federal and/or state laws which make such acts felony or misdemeanor crimes.
-The specifically defined standards of conduct, the disciplinary procedures and possible sanctions appear in the Student Handbook, the Faculty Handbook, and the Student Handbook.
+The specifically defined standards of conduct, the disciplinary procedures and possible sanctions appear in the Student Handbook and the Faculty Handbook.